 Will flexible working become the norm?
 How can corporates work around this new reality?

-Camilla Faith: I believe working from anywhere policies will become the norm for those who do not have to be at a set place of work.
+Camilla Faith: I believe that policies will become the norm for those who do not have to be at a set place of work and those that do.
 In our company, we have introduced a policy of “core hours” from 10 am to 4 pm, for a period of three months.
 The idea behind this is that people have a guarantee that they can get hold of colleagues during these times.
 Line managers should also feel supported as they learn to manage their teams’ output rather than attendance.

 How do you care for the mental wellbeing of your employees/colleagues?

 Camilla Faith: We have trained mental health first aiders amongst all our employee groups.
 Many line managers have volunteered to attend mental health awareness workshops.
 We have run awareness weeks where colleagues have shared their personal experiences of suffering from mental health issues and how they have learned to manage them.
 Language around mental health is now common in the workplace culture.
 This has been helpful during lockdown, as colleagues who have suffered anxiety and depression have felt confident to share their concerns.
 People working in HR know their populations and during the pandemic, they personally rang to check on individuals they thought might be suffering in silence – they didn’t just take care of the employees.
 They did the same thing with our 400 pensioner population during lockdown.
 At the same time, all line managers are encouraged to check in with their team members once or twice a week to maintain a sense of connection.

 How will this pandemic change employee engagement?
 What are some of the things your company has done over the last few months to keep their employees engaged?